tanaysh7/AccountService/README.md

 # AccountService
-This is an archetype, I have created for a spring boot restful service that connects to a Redis cache (https://redis.io/), which is a fast and scalable in-memory data structure store.
-This service should be able to perform all basic CRUD operations from its rest end points.
+This is a simple Spring-boot restful web service that connects to Redis (https://redis.io/), which is a fast and scalable in-memory data structure store.
+Built and run on Java 8, uses Maven for dependency management and Reddison's Java client to connect to Redis.
+This service should be able to quickly search , store and retrieve information on the go.
-I have used Maven for dependency management and Reddison as the java client to access Redis.
+### Pending - Dockerize the application & make it cloud ready